 The placenta-specific proteome

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in placenta as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in placenta as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in placenta as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in placenta.

 Table 2.
 The 12 genes with the highest level of enriched expression in placenta.
 "Tissue distribution" describes the transcript detection (NX≥1) in placenta as well as in all other tissues. "mRNA (tissue)" shows the transcript level in placenta as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in placenta and the tissue with second highest expression level.

 In-depth analysis of the elevated genes in placenta using antibody-based protein profiling allowed us to create a map of where these proteins are expressed with regards to the different cellular compartments that constitute the placenta, i.e. cytotrophoblast cells, syncytiotrophoblast cells, extravillous trophoblast cells, decidual cells and blood vessels.